Oil in longest rally in two years as vaccines boost demand hopes

-LONDON (Reuters) - Oil extended its rally for a ninth day on Wednesday, its longest winning streak in two years, supported by producer supply cuts and hopes that vaccine rollouts will drive a recovery in demand.
+NEW YORK (Reuters) - Oil rose on Wednesday, extending its rally for a ninth day, its longest winning streak in two years, supported by producer supply cuts and hopes vaccine rollouts will drive a recovery in demand.

-The American Petroleum Institute said on Tuesday crude inventories fell by 3.5 million barrels, versus expectations for a 985,000-barrel build.
-The Energy Information Administration’s official stocks report is due at 1530 GMT.
+U.S. crude inventories fell unexpectedly in the week, dropping 6.6 million barrels according to the Energy Information Administration, compared with an expected 985,000-barrel increase forecast in a Reuters poll.

 Brent has now risen for nine sessions in a row, its longest sustained period of gains since December 2018 to January 2019.
 It is the eighth daily rise for U.S. crude.
 Some analysts say prices have moved too far ahead of the underlying fundamentals.